Tungsten Rings vs Ceramic Rings — Complete Comparison

 5. Weight and Comfort

-How a ring feels on the finger matters more than most people expect.
+How a ring feels on the finger matters more than most buyers anticipate — and tungsten and ceramic sit at opposite ends of the spectrum.

 6. Appearance and Style Options